 Thanks to modern detection technology, the internet and mobile communications, there are many more events reported than their used to be.
 It does not mean there are more events actually happening overall.
 Most events happen in remote locations such as over the ocean, the poles or unpopulated land as this makes up most of the Earth's surface.

-You could also argue that meteors are an irregular and evolving phenomenon and therefore there is really no "normal".
+It could also be argued that meteors are an irregular and evolving phenomenon and therefore there is really no "normal".

 What part of the sky does your meteor detection system cover?